Dick Campbell (singer-songwriter): Later years

 In the early 1970s Campbell started a film production business, producing films such as Glitter Goddess of the Sunset Strip starring Angela Bowie and Llana Lloyd.

 Campbell ran his film production business until the late 1980s when he retired for health reasons, having discovered he had Alpha-1 antitrypsin deficiency; an inherited genetic disorder, which leads to lung damage due to the lack of the protective protein, Alpha-1 antitrypsin.

 Campbell lived in Los Angeles, California and later in Mission Viejo, California until 2000 when he moved to Wisconsin.
-In February 2002 he received a lung transplant, but due to complications, did not recover consciousness and died on April 25, 2002.
+In February 2002, he received a lung transplant, but due to complications, he did not recover consciousness and died on April 25, 2002.
 He was survived by his mother, three children, and 10 grandchildren and was buried in his family cemetery in Oakley, Wisconsin, about 10 miles north of the Illinois border.

 A posthumous Dick Campbell CD called Blue Winds Only Know was released in 2003.